BlackWomanCode/72HourProject/README.md

 <br />

 # Requirements
-* The application must pull data from the NASA, Open Weather, and Zomato API's and present it to the DOM
+* The application must pull data from the NASA and Open Weather API's and present it to the DOM
 <br/>

 # Getting Started